 Both sunlight and regular light can lighten the color.
 One reason is that pigments are not placed as deep or as heavy as they would be on, say, the arm, because facial skin is delicate.
 For some women, the color lasts for more than a decade without fading significantly.

-The US Food and Drug Administration considers permanent makeup ink to be a cosmetic.
+The Food and Drug Administration considers permanent makeup ink to be a cosmetic.
 They are approved under the Federal Food, Drug, and Cosmetic Act.
 The practice of tattooing is regulated by local jurisdictions—not the FDA.

 Lasers have been developed for removing tattoos.
 However, removal can take several treatments and be expensive.
 There may also be scarring with removal.
 People with cosmetic tattoos should be careful when undergoing laser treatments in the area.